 Prior to becoming the Education and SUTQ State Licensing Director at Brightside Academy Ohio, Amanda was the Director for the Early Head Start Childcare Partnership Program at the YWCA Canton.
 Within this role, she was responsible for all program operations and program compliance with the Head Start Program Performance Standards, Ohio Department of Job and Family Services Child Care Licensing, and Step Up to Quality program standards.
-Within this role, she specialized in continuous improvement programing and administrative systems.
+Within this role, she specialized in the continuous improvement of programming and administrative systems.

-Since joining Brightside Academy Ohio in November of 2019, Amanda has used her experience in Early Childhood Education Administration and her strong background instructional leadership to provide unique insights into how Brightside Academy Ohio centers can support our most vulnerable children in becoming school ready.
-She has also focused her energy on improving the current program systems and continues to work at both the state and local levels with education influencers to affect change.
+Since joining Brightside Academy Ohio in November of 2019, Amanda has used her experience in Early Childhood Education Administration and her strong background in instructional leadership to provide unique insights into how Brightside Academy Ohio centers can support our most vulnerable children in becoming school ready.
+She has also focused her energy on improving the current program systems and continues to work at both the state and local levels alongside education influencers to affect change.

 Amanda can be reached at email@example.com.

 Courtney recently joined Brightside Academy Ohio as the Marketing Director in August 2018.
-She is responsible for the marketing, communication and business development efforts for Brightside Academy Ohio.
+She is responsible for the marketing, communication, and business development efforts for Brightside Academy Ohio.
 In addition to strategic business development efforts, she directs community relations, marketing, and on and offline advertising for the Ohio region.
-She manages and oversees community engagement, events, charitable contributions, marketing training and more.
+She manages and oversees community engagement, events, charitable contributions, marketing training, and more.